Call Us Today

 A: Potentially liable parties include both drivers, their employers, trucking companies, maintenance providers, or manufacturers of faulty parts.
 We conduct thorough investigations to uncover all sources of liability.

-A: You may be eligible to file a wrongful death claim on behalf of your loved one.
+A: You may be eligible to file a Houston wrongful death claim on behalf of your loved one.
 These claims can cover funeral expenses, loss of financial support, and emotional suffering.

 A: In Texas, the statute of limitations for personal injury or wrongful death claims is generally two years from the date of the crash.
 It’s important to contact a lawyer as soon as possible.